giancarlovisconti/giancarlovisconti.github.io/dissertation.md

 the incumbent candidate or party based on a model of (mis)attribution of responsibilities.
 This approach overlooks the forward-looking dimension of electoral decisions.
 When the incumbent has handled a negative event poorly, we can expect that voters will punish her or him and select a candidate from among the pool of challengers, but we do not know which other candidate would be more likely to be preferred.
-My research contributes to understanding what kind of political authorities will be preferred by disaster and crime victims.
 In my dissertation, Political Preferences in Adverse Conditions, I argue that affected citizens, besides blaming or rewarding incumbents for how they responded to the negative shock, are also selecting the political candidate who they believe can best enhance their welfare.
 I hold that victims focus on improving their standard of living, which will affect the policy issues they most care about.
 As a consequence,